jaodsilv/LifeHackingScripts/PromptEngineering/ClaudeProjects/SoftSkillsGrowth/project-base-instructions.md

-# Technical Growth Project Rules
+# Soft Skills Growth Project Rules
 ## Commands System
 - Follow global system.
 - Scope name `project`, i.e., commands should be in the form `project.command [options]` when there is a conflict between local, project or global command scopes.